approvals/ApprovalTests.cpp.StarterProject/README.md

 Feel free to copy and go...

+## Machine Setup (Windows)

+You can set up a machine from scratch by running the [PowerShell script: install.windows.ps1](install.windows.ps1).
+See the comments inside it for how to run it.

+If you already have a Windows environment, but just not C++ tools, you can run the second half of that script.

 ## Starting Point

 The tests in [NewTest](https://github.com/approvals/ApprovalTests.cpp.StarterProject/blob/master/tests/NewTest.cpp) should pass, and then you should delete/modify as needed to get started.